-- The special use valuation limit for estate tax purposes for qualified real property would increase to \$13 million. - Trusts would have to report estimated value of trust assets and other information on an annual basis. - A trust's exemption from generation-skipping tax would be impacted when the trust engages in transactions with other trusts, such as a sale or decanting. - A charitable lead annuity trust would be required to fix the annuity paid to charity as a level fixed amount over the term of the charitable lead annuity trust.
-The remainder interest in a charitable lead annuity trust would have to be at least 10%. - Loans from a trust to a trust beneficiary would be treated as a distribution.
-These loans can impact generation-skipping tax, especially if a loan is made to the grantor.
+- ► The special use valuation limit for estate tax purposes for qualified real property would increase to \$14 million. - Trusts would have to report estimated value of trust assets and other information on an annual basis. - ➤ Trust interests held by tax-exempt organizations would not prevent the occurrence of a taxable termination subject to GST tax. - ► A trust's GST inclusion ratio would be impacted when the trust engages in transactions with other trusts, such as a sale or decanting. - ▶ A charitable lead annuity trust would be required to fix the annuity paid to charity as a level fixed amount over the term of the charitable lead annuity trust.
+The remainder interest in a charitable lead annuity trust would have to be at least 10%. - ▶ Loans from a trust to a trust beneficiary would be treated as a distribution.
+These loans can impact GST, especially if a loan is made to the grantor.